-The Council requested UNIFIL, in line with resolution 1701 (2006) and following the letter dated 15 March 2022 from the Government of Lebanon addressed to the President of the Council, as well as in accordance with the recommendations of the Secretary-General, to exceptionally extend the temporary and special measures to support and assist the Lebanese Armed Forces with the provision of relevant additional non-lethal material (fuel, food and medicine) and logistical support.118 The support would be provided for a period of six months, until 28 February 2023, within existing resources, for the Lebanese Armed Forces-UNIFIL joint activities and in compliance with the human rights due diligence policy.119
+The Council requested UNIFIL, in line with resolution 1701 (2006) and following the letter dated 15 March 2022 from the Government of Lebanon addressed to the President of the Council, as well as per the recommendations of the Secretary-General, to exceptionally extend the temporary and special measures to support and assist the Lebanese Armed Forces with the provision of relevant additional non-lethal material (fuel, food and medicine) and logistical support.
+The support would be provided for a period of six months and no longer than 28 February 2023, within existing resources, for the Lebanese Armed Forces-UNIFIL joint activities and in compliance with the human rights due diligence policy.

-Lastly, the Council reiterated the tasks of UNIFIL to support and cooperate with the Lebanese Armed Forces and the tripartite mechanism, ensure enhanced cooperation with the Office of the United Nations Special Coordinator for Lebanon, to take all necessary action in areas of deployment to ensure that its area of operations was not utilized for hostile activities, protect United Nations personnel, facilities, installations and equipment, and take fully into account gender considerations as a cross-cutting issue throughout its mandate.120
+Finally, the Council reiterated the tasks of UNIFIL to support and cooperate with the Lebanese Armed Forces and the Tripartite Mechanism, ensure enhanced cooperation with the Office of the United Nations Special Coordinator for Lebanon (UNSCOL), to take all necessary action in areas of deployment to ensure that its area of operations was not utilized for hostile activities, protect United Nations personnel, facilities, installations and equipment, and take fully into account gender considerations as a cross-cutting issue throughout its mandate.